 Buckingham Palace is probably one of the first to come to mind when you think of castles and palaces in England and it really is not to be missed.
 Just the outside is spectacular enough but during August and September you can also take self guided audio tours of the beautiful State Rooms.
 The tours are timed and book up very early so do buy your tickets in advance.
 Special evening tours of the State Rooms are also offered at various times throughout the year.
 Friendly and knowledgeable guides take smaller groups through the palace, sharing anecdotes and allowing you a closer look at the furniture and paintings.
 I’ve attended three of these tours and they are well worth the price of admission.

-If you have time, the Royal Mews and The Queen’s Gallery are just around the corner from the main part of Buckingham Palace and well worth a visit.
+If you have time, the Royal Mews and The King’s Gallery are just around the corner from the main part of Buckingham Palace and well worth a visit.
 Also don’t miss the Victoria Memorial outside and be sure to walk down the wide tree lined boulevard (The Mall) to Admiralty Arch.
 From here you can see Trafalgar Square -but be sure to turn around and check out the amazing view back up The Mall to Buckingham Palace before you visit the statue of Lord Nelson.

 You can find out more about visiting Buckingham Palace here.
 The easiest way to get to Buckingham Palace is via London’s subway system (‘the underground’).
 Travel to Green Park on the Victoria Line, walk out of the station, across Green Park and through the black and gold Canada Gates.
 This brings you out right beside the Palace gates.